-One of the benefits of buying directly through the Riptide site is access to multiple file formats: all of our ebooks are available in mobi, epub, PDF, and html, and when you purchase a title, you can download your preferred format at any time.
+One of the benefits of buying directly through the Riptide site is access to multiple file formats: nearly all of our ebooks are available in mobi, epub, PDF, and html, and when you purchase a title, you can download your preferred format at any time.
 So, which format for which device?
 Here are some common ones:

 For iPhone/iPod Touch/iPad users: ePub (Open e-book) is the format of choice.
 You can download Stanza, which will allow you to read e-books on your desktop (Mac or PC), iPhone, iPod touch, or iPad here (it’s free!).

 For Nook, Sony Reader, Kobo, and Android/Aldiko users: ePub is the format of choice.

 For Kindle, Palm OS, Pocket PC, Handheld PC, Windows CE, or EPOC users: The file of choice is mobi or prc.
 You can also read PDFs on your Kindle, but we don’t recommend it.

 For Windows PC, Windows Tablet, or Mac users: We recommend PDF.
 To read PDF files, you can download Adobe Reader here (it’s free!).